Jacobvs/sigmapi-web/docs/dev-guide/front-end-style-guide.md

 ## Extra Resources on front-end

-A good website to learn more about sass is: [SASS website](https://sass-lang.com/guide)
+A good website to learn more about sass: [SASS website](https://sass-lang.com/guide)